 The Corporation is Primarily Focussed on the Bloom Lake Project

-The Corporation is focusing much of its resources on developing its recently acquired Bloom Lake project.
+The Corporation is focusing much of its resources on its Bloom Lake project.
 Any adverse development affecting the Bloom Lake project could have a material adverse effect on the Corporation's business, prospects, financial performance and results of operations.